-The Harvest Water team is currently conducting extensive outreach and coordination with local growers and beginning preliminary designs for transmission and distribution systems to convey recycled water from the Sacramento Regional Wastewater Treatment Plant near Elk Grove to agricultural lands in southern Sacramento county.
+The Harvest Water team is currently conducting extensive outreach and coordination with local growers and beginning preliminary design for the pumpstation and distribution system to convey recycled water from the Sacramento Regional Wastewater Treatment Plant near Elk Grove to agricultural lands in southern Sacramento county.
 Construction is anticipated to begin in 2023, with recycled water delivered to agricultural customers beginning in 2025

 Costs and Funding

 The costs to implement Harvest Water are currently estimated at approximately $444.2 million, encompassing planning, design, and capital costs.

 The California Water Commission announced that Regional San will receive up to $291.8 million in Proposition 1 grant funding through the Water Storage Investment Program (WSIP) to help make Harvest Water a reality for the Sacramento region.
 The WSIP funding was awarded based on the public benefits expected as a result of Harvest Water.

 In addition, Regional San was awarded $5.9 million in grant funding from the U.S. Bureau of Reclamation’s (USBR) Title XVI Water Reclamation and Reuse program to support Harvest Water.

 Harvest Water offers numerous benefits: